MarkRijckenberg/Invoice_Timesheet_template/README.md

 # Personaldata_Invoice_Timesheet_template
 Integrated Invoice and Timesheet Excel template for European I.T.
 Freelancers, including

-   - automated invoice calculation
+   - automated invoice calculation based on timesheet data and data in "personal_data" tab

-   - separate Excel tab for customer,intermediary and client data.
+   - separate Excel tab - called "Personal_Data" - for customer company, intermediary company and client company data .

 Currency used in template is the euro (€).